 Kurt Schmoke has served as the president of the University of Baltimore for eight years, helping students, faculty and staff understand the present challenges facing the school and future opportunities that await it.

 Schmoke appreciates tradition while accepting change, something he believes is an important skill to have in higher education.
 This ability was instilled in him by someone he calls his “most significant mentor”: Kingman Brewster, former president of Yale University, where Schmoke earned his undergraduate degree in history.

-He graduated from Yale University, was a Rhodes Scholar at Oxford University, and earned his law degree from Harvard Law.
+Schmoke received a Rhodes scholarship for his graduate studies at Oxford University and earned his law degree from Harvard Law School.